nmeylan/rust-ro/doc/notes/skills/Skills.md

 TF_MISS:
 - movement for assassin only

+WZ_QUAGMIRE:
+- Mitigate effect of some skills (improve concentration, one hand quicken, increase agi...) while in the zone
+- Max 3 active quagmire per wizard -> unit should have a limit

 ## Skill bonus
 - negate penalty (music lesson negate speed penalty when using performance skill)
 ## Misc